-- Serve as advocate for client/member rights.
+- Serve as an advocate for client/member rights.

 - Maintain flexibility of schedules to provide adequate coverage.

-- Assist in ensuring the effective and efficient operation of the organization by performing all duties as assigned by supervisor/manager.
+- Assist in ensuring the effective and efficient operation of the organization by performing all duties as assigned by the supervisor/manager.

 - Maintain professional competency by participating in continuing education, in-services, and personal growth experiences.

 Protect the privacy of clients/members and staff by maintaining confidentiality of records and personal information and following all policies and procedures under the Health Insurance Portability and Accountability Act (HIPAA).

 - High School Diploma or GED.
 Someone currently pursuing a Diploma or GED will be considered.